Practicing Law in the Office of the Legal Adviser

-Judicial Clerks: As early in the fall as possible but no earlier than 12 months before end of
+- Judicial Clerks: Applications are accepted on a rolling basis.
+However, recommend as early in the fall as possible but no earlier than 12 months before end of Clerkship

 Decisions on hiring (other than laterals and spring semester externs) are generally made in the fall consistent with the availability of positions and needs of the office.

-Attorneys in the Federal Service are required to be admitted to and maintain active membership in the Bar of a state, the District of Columbia, a U.S. territory, or the Commonwealth of Puerto Rico.
-However, recent law school graduates may be hired before being admitted to the Bar under a special one-time Law Clerk appointment limited to fourteen months.
+- Attorneys in the Federal Service are required to be admitted to and maintain active membership in the Bar of a state, the District of Columbia, a U.S. territory, or the Commonwealth of Puerto Rico.
+However, recent law school graduates may be hired before being admitted to the Bar under a special one-time Law Clerk appointment limited to fourteen months, which cannot be extended.
 Upon receipt of satisfactory evidence of Bar admission, the appointment will be converted to that of attorney-adviser.

 Resources permitting, attorneys from the Office visit a number of local and top tier law schools each summer and fall to interview interested students.
 These efforts include outreach to a diverse range of law students, including through visits to law schools and student groups with historically minority demographics.
 Students can determine from their school’s placement office if our recruiters will be conducting fall interviews on their campus.
 If students are unable to obtain an on campus interview, they may submit their applications directly with the Office of the Legal Adviser (email@example.com).